Polymer Clay Cane: A Small Recorded Pattern Exercise

 A lightweight clay with a cohesive suede finish that holds fine textures without sticky residue.

-Your slab cracked at the edge or the cane squished because the clay was still stiff in spots.
-Condition until every color folds in a similar way, then do the fold test before you roll the working slab.
+Your slab cracked at the edge, your cutter dragged, or one color distorted more than the rest.
+Condition until every color folds the same way, then do the fold test before you cut.

-Posts can fail when the flat pad has too little grip or the back is curved.
+Choose the top connection from the front view first, then keep the attachment short and balanced.
 Compare visible loop-tops, flat pads, short ring paths, and balance-line marks on a sample before you make the final pair.

 Custom range